davidepatti/ultraviolet/tools/dse/README.md

 ### Config Generator Only

-Use `uv_dse_gen` when you only want generated `.properties` files and do not want to run experiments:
+Use `uv_dse_gen` when you only want generated `.properties` files and do not want to run the experiment:

 ```bash
 ./uv_dse_gen ../../uv_configs/template.properties uv_dse_example.json \